danielearwicker/bidi-mobx/notes.md

 As in React, `render` takes model data and produces view data.
 But this is a bidirectional operator, so it also has `parse`, which does the reverse.

 Note that although the return value of `parse` is `Model`, exceptions are expected and these convey a problem in parsing.
 There is a dedicated exception type `ValidationError` but in fact any exception will do.
+Conversely, `render` is *not* expected to produce exceptions - it's supposed to just work.

 So `parse` can return a value or an error (or multiple errors, which helps with composition).
 This asymmetry between `parse` and `render` is because there are more view states than model states. `render` must be able to generate a view representation for any model state, but the reverse is not true.